 These 4 areas of readiness can’t guarantee a board will appoint you CEO.
-But they can increase your chances of landing in the corner office.
+But they can increase your chances of learning how to become a CEO and landing in the corner office.

-Let’s dig into each of these 4 areas of readiness, starting with the one that shows up on your résumé: Experience.
+Let’s dig into each of these 4 areas of readiness, as outlined in our white paper, starting with the one that shows up on your résumé — experience.

 Though specific requirements will vary depending on the organization and the board making the CEO hiring decision, there are 3 things corporations often look for in a new CEO: